mitsu1210/essbaseworkshop/Lab200/LabGuide200.md

 **Note: ip_address is the ip address of the secondary server**

-Now, go to the secondary server and run the following command:
+Now, go to the secondary server:

+Delete the oscommerce database and create an empty oscommerce database as follows:

 ``` mysqldump --host=1.2.3.4 --user=MYDBUSER -pMYDBPASSWORD --add-drop-table --no-create-db --skip-lock-tables MYDBNAME | mysql --user=MYDBUSER -pMYDBPASSWORD MYDBNAME```